 Research is the foundation of any field, whether it be science, medicine, or the humanities.
-Because, to become robust, any profession needs a body of knowledge, and Public Relations is no different.
-Make a profession relevant, it is crucial to conduct research inside and about it.
+Because, in order to become robust, any profession need a body of knowledge, and Public Relations is no different.

+To make a profession relevant, it is crucial to conduct research inside and about it.

-In this Unit, we will cover the significance of research in Public Relations and the many research methodologies used by professionals in the field.
+In this Unit, we will cover the significance of research in Public Relations and the many research methodologies utilised by professionals in the field.